-Mr. Justo A. Ortiz is an Independent Director since November 6, 2020.
-Mr. Ortiz serves as Vice Chairman of Union Bank.
-He holds the position of Chairman and/or Director of various subsidiaries of Union Bank of the Philippines, PETNET, Inc., City Savings Bank, Inc., UBP Investments Corporation and UBX Philippines Corporation.
-He is also the Chairman of the following companies: Philippine Payments Management, Inc. Fintech Philippines Association, Inc. and Distributed Ledger Technology Association of the Philippines, Inc. He is a Member of the Board of Trustees of The Insular Life Assurance Co., Ltd., Member of the Board of Governors of Management Association of the Philippines, Member of the Board of Trustees of Philippine Trade Foundation, Inc., Member of Makati Business Club and World Presidents Organization.
+Mr. Justo A. Ortiz is an Independent Director since November 6.
+2020.
+Mr. Ortiz is the Chairman of Philippine Payments Management, Inc., Fintech Philippines Association, Inc. Distributed Ledger Technology Association of the Phiippines Inc., and Union Digital Bank.
+He serves as Vice Chairman of Union Bank of the Philippines.
+He holds the position of Director/Trustee in The Insular Life Assurance Co., Ltd., Philippine Trade Foundation, Inc., Pilmico Foods Corporation and Aboitiz Equity Ventures.
+He is a Member of the Board of Governors of Management Association of the Philippines, Member of Makati Business Club and World Presidents Organization.
 He was the Chairman of the Board of Union Bank from 2018 to June 2020.
 Chief Executive Officer from 1993 to 2017.
-Prior to his stint in the Bank, he was Managing Partner for Global Finance and Country Executive for Investment Banking at Citibank, N.A.
+Prior to holding his position in the Union Bank of the Philippines, he was Managing Partner for Global Finance and Country Executive for Investment Banking at Citibank, N.A.
 Mr. Ortiz became a member of the Claustro de Profesores of the University of Santo Tomas (UST) as he was conferred a Doctor of Humanities degree, Honoris Causa on December 11, 2015.
 He graduated Magna Cum Laude with a degree in the Economics Honors Program from Ateneo de Manila University.

-Mr. Luiz Y. Benitez was elected as Independent Director on October 26, 2022.
+Luis Y. Benitez Independent Director Mr. Luiz Y. Benitez was elected as Independent Director on October 26, 2022.
 Mr. Benitez holds independent directorships with Insular Life Assurance Co.
-Ltd., Chinatrust Banking Corp., Credit Suisse Securities, Phils., Philippines First Insurance Corp., and Sta.
-Clara Construction Corp.
+Ltd. and Insular Healthcare, Inc., and CTBC Bank Philippines.
 He was a former Vice Chairman, Senior Partner, and Head of the Audit Division for SGV & Co. where he served from 1978 to 2007.
 Mr. Benitez received his MBA from the Stern School of Business, New York University.
 He is also a graduate of the Pacific Rim Bankers Program of the University of Washington.
 Mr. Benitez received his BSBA Major in Accounting from the University of the Philippines.
 He is a Certified Public Accountant.

-The Board has conferred the title of Director Emeritus to three key personalities who have made significant contributions to the growth of the Company's air conditioning and refrigeration businesses over the years.
+The Board has conferred the title of Director Emeritus to two key personalities who have made significant contributions to the growth of the Company's air conditioning and refrigeration businesses over the years.
 These honorary directors essentially function as senior executive advisers to the Board, drawing from their vast experience in holding leadership roles in Philippine business and industry and socio-civic organizations.

-Raul T. Concepcion Chairman Emeritus Mr. Raul T. Concepcion is Chairman Emeritus of the Board of the Company.
-He concurrently serves as the Chairman and CEO of both CCAC and CDI as well as Chairman of Contel Communications, GOV'T WATCH, an independent oversight on the concerns of the Filipino consumer, and Buy Philippine Made Movement.
-Mr. Concepcion is also the Chairman Emeritus of the Federation of Philippine Industries, Vice President for trade of PCCI and a Trustee of the Carlos P. Romulo Foundation.
+Raul T. Concepcion Chairman Emeritus

+Mr. Raul T. Concepcion is Chairman Emeritus of the Board of the Company.
+He concurrently serves as the Chairman and CEO of both CCAC and CDI as well as Chairman of Contel Communications, GOV'T WATCH, an independent oversight on the concerns of the Filipino consumer, and Buy Philippine Movement.
+Mr. Concepcion is also the Chairman Made Emeritus of the Federation of Philippine Industries, Vice President for trade of PCCI and a Trustee of the Carlos P. Romulo Foundation.
 He is a Member of various distinguished organizations such as the Makati Business Club, Manila Overseas Press Club, Rotary Club of Makati, Hero Foundation and MAP.
 Mr. Concepcion holds a B.S.
 Accountancy degree from the De La Salle University and an Executive Master of Business Administration degree from the University of California at Los Angeles.
 The degree of Doctor of Management Science (Honoris Causa) has also been conferred on him by the Technological Institute of the Philippines.